 - Your practice test scores are at or near your goal score range.

 Take more than one practice test to get a good idea of where you’ll likely score on the real ACT.
 If you’re scoring at or near your ACT goal score, you’re probably ready for the real test.
-Register for a practice ACT here!
+You can receive a free practice ACT test from C2!

 - At least two of your ACT subject test scores are near the top of your goal score range.